History of email spam: 2003, the fight to control spam

-In June 2003 Meng Weng Wong started the SPF-discuss mailing list and posted the very first version of the "Sender Permitted From" proposal, that would later become the Sender Policy Framework, a simple email-validation system designed to detect email spoofing as part of the solution to spam.
+In June 2003, Meng Weng Wong started the SPF-discuss mailing list and posted the very first version of the "Sender Permitted From" proposal, that would later become the Sender Policy Framework, a simple email-validation system designed to detect email spoofing as part of the solution to spam.

 The CAN-SPAM Act of 2003 was signed into law by President George W. Bush on December 16, 2003, establishing the United States' first national standards for the sending of commercial email and requiring the Federal Trade Commission (FTC) to enforce its provisions.
 The backronym CAN-SPAM derives from the bill's full name: "Controlling the Assault of Non-Solicited Pornography And Marketing Act of 2003".
 It plays on the word "canning" (putting an end to) spam, as in the usual term for unsolicited email of this type; as well as a pun in reference to the canned SPAM food product.
 The bill was sponsored in Congress by Senators Conrad Burns and Ron Wyden.

-In January 2004 Bill Gates of Microsoft announced that "spam will soon be a thing of the past."
+In January 2004, Bill Gates of Microsoft announced that "spam will soon be a thing of the past."

-In May 2004, Howard Carmack of Buffalo, New York was sentenced to 3½ to 7 years for sending 800 million messages, using stolen identities.
+In May 2004, Howard Carmack of Buffalo, New York, was sentenced to 3½ to 7 years for sending 800 million messages, using stolen identities.
 In May 2003 he also lost a $16 million civil lawsuit to EarthLink.

 On September 27, 2004, Nicholas Tombros pleaded guilty to charges and became the first spammer to be convicted under the CAN-SPAM Act of 2003.
 He was sentenced in July 2007 to three years' probation, six months' house arrest, and fined $10,000.

 On November 4, 2004, Jeremy Jaynes, rated the 8th-most prolific spammer in the world, according to Spamhaus, was convicted of three felony charges of using servers in Virginia to send thousands of fraudulent emails.
 The court recommended a sentence of nine years' imprisonment, which was imposed in April 2005 although the start of the sentence was deferred pending appeals.
 Jaynes claimed to have an income of $750,000 a month from his spamming activities.
 On February 29, 2008 the Supreme Court of Virginia overturned his conviction.

-On November 8, 2004, Nick Marinellis of Sydney, Australia, was sentenced to 4⅓ to 5¼ years for sending Nigerian 419 emails.
+On November 8, 2004, Nick Marinellis of Sydney, Australia, was sentenced to 4⅓ to 5¼ years for sending 419 Nigerian emails.

 On December 31, 2004, British authorities arrested Christopher Pierson in Lincolnshire, UK and charged him with malicious communication and causing a public nuisance.
 On January 3, 2005, he pleaded guilty to sending hoax emails to relatives of people missing following the Asian tsunami disaster.